elunna/nerfhack-changelog/README.md

 * Reduced weight of beartraps to 50 aum (xNetHack)
 * Reduced weight of pick-axe to 75 aum (SLASH'EM)
 * Reduced weight of potions to 10 aum
-* Increase the prices of many magical tools
+* Increased the prices of many magical tools
 * Raised price of magic marker to 500
 * Raised price of magic lamp to 500 (xNetHack)
-* Magic lamps are more rare, wax candles are more common.
+* Magic lamps are more rare, wax candles are more common
-* Using eroded unlocking tools also has a chance to break.
+* Using eroded unlocking tools also has a chance to break
-* Playing eroded musical instruments can break the instrument or fail to play.
+* Playing eroded musical instruments can break the instrument or fail to play
-* Applying rusty stethoscope is much less effective.
+* Applying rusty stethoscopes is much less effective
-* Stethoscopes don't work on undead or nonliving monsters.
+* Stethoscopes don't work on undead or nonliving monsters
-* Rusty tin openers can break.
+* Rusty tin openers can break
-* Applying a cursed horn of plenty causes hunger.
+* Applying a cursed horn of plenty causes hunger
 * Using a cursed unlocking tool has a chance to break (EvilHack)
-* Credit cards may slip through a lock when cursed or hero is fumbling (xNetHack).
+* Credit cards may slip through a lock when cursed or hero is fumbling (xNetHack)
-* Reduce crystal ball paralysis if player has free action (Dynahack)
+* Reduced crystal ball paralysis if player has free action (Dynahack)
 * saddles are now twice as common (FIQHack)
-* Switch probabilities of bags of holding vs oilskin sacks so BoH are more rare.
+* Switched the probabilities of bags of holding and oilskin sacks so bags of holding are more rare.
 * Make beartraps stackable (xNetHack).
-* Tools have the same recharging limits as wands and have a chance to crumble (instead of exploding)
+* Tools have the same recharging limits as wands and have a chance to crumble.

-#### Safer bags of holding:
-The following safeguards were added to protect players from exploding bags:
-* Players cannot put **known** wands of cancellation or magical bags into **identified** bags of holding.
-Keep in mind, unknown wands and bags are still dangerous and should be handled with care until formally identified (dNetHack)
-* Players are prevented from tipping **known** explosive items into **identified** bags of holding
-* Empty wands of cancellation may still be placed inside bags of holding (no risk of blowing up)

-DISCLAIMER: Bag of holding explosions are not prevented when confused or hallucinating!

-* Another subtle but helpful change: bags are not susceptible to burning up when lava walking.
-In Vanilla this was never the case, but in some variants bags can sometimes burn up unless foo-proofed.

 #### Magic markers
-* Magic markers do not appear in a player's starting inventory.
+* Magic markers do not appear in any role's starting inventory.
 * Magic markers don't spawn randomly.
-* They cannot be created from polypiling
+* Magic markers cannot be created from polypiling
-* There is a 1 in 4 chance of a magic marker being the Sokoban prize and two Sokoban levels have magic markers guaranteed.
+* There is a 1 in 4 chance of a magic marker being the Sokoban prize
+* One Sokoban ending level has a magic marker guaranteed for a prize
-* There is also a chance of a magic marker being hidden in the Lost Tomb level.
+* There is a chance of a magic marker being hidden in the Lost Tomb level.
 * A magic marker can also be found in the Boulder Bonanza Mine's End level.

 #### Unicorn horns
-* Unicorn horns are now one-handed, dealing d6 vs small/d7 vs large
+* Unicorn horns are now one-handed, dealing d6 vs small and d7 vs large monsters
 * Cancelled unicorn horns become degraded, unusable for curing.
 A unihorn only becomes degraded if it's enchantment is +0, otherwise it is drained of 1 enchantment level.
 However, a degraded horn still has a 1 in 20 chance of success.
-* Unicorn horn drops decrease as the number of unicorns killed increased.
+* Unicorn horn drops decrease as the number of unicorns killed increases.
-* Since they are much more rare, be more careful when dipping into random potions as potions of acid will dissolve your unihorn!
+* Since unihorns are more scarce, be careful when dipping into random potions as acid will dissolve your unihorn!
 * Unicorn horns cannot be poisoned (via toilet dipping)

-#### Mirrors confer reflection while carried
-* This applies to both the player and monsters.
-* While carrying a mirror in open inventory, you will benefit from reflection.
-* However, whenever a mirror reflects a ray, there is about a 50% chance the mirror will shatter.
-If you were the originator of the ray, you will be subject to a -2 luck penalty.
-If monsters cause the breakage, there is no luck effect.
-* Artifact mirrors like the Magic Mirror of Merlin are shatterproof and will resist destruction when reflecting any rays.
-* Cracked mirrors always shatter when they reflect a ray.
-* Medusa's stoning gaze always shatters mirrors that reflect her gaze.
-* Beware of nymphs since they regularly carry mirrors...
-* Applying a mirror to Medusa starts slow stoning instead of instapetrification.

 **Unicorn horns now reduce the timeouts of most afflications instead of outright curing.**
 * For troubles that time out (not illness or vomiting), the unihorn has been nerfed so that it only reduces the timeout.